Seena-02/titan-providence/README.md

 # QuickStart Guide

-## To Test Object Detection

-To get started with testing object detection, follow these steps:
+To get started, follow these steps:

 ## 1. Clone the Repository